 Working with Nature for Society’s Well-Being

 Professors at SFWS are also world-class scientists and provide many opportunities for students to work with them on exciting research projects.
-We are conducting research that is expanding the boundaries of natural resources disciplines and is helping society develop a sustainable future.
+Our research, which ranges from biological, ecological, geospatial, to socioeconomic and policy aspects of forestry, wildlife, and natural resources conservation, is primarily focused to help society develop a sustainable future.

-We have superb facilities on the campus of Auburn University and thousands of acres of forests that we use in teaching, research, and outreach.
-There is an 11-acres forest called Weagle Woods immediately behind our building that we use in teaching.
-Our 400-acres Mary Olive Thomas Demonstration Forest, located just 5 miles from campus, is used extensively in teaching and extension.
-Our 5,400 acre Solon Dixon Forestry Education Center is located near Andalusia and features a campus with classrooms and dormitories to house over 80 students.
-We use it for our summer teaching programs in forestry and wildlife.
+Our classrooms, laboratories, and field sites are world class!
+There is an 11-acre Weagle Woods adjacent to our campus building that is used as a living laboratory for a number of classes.
+Our 400-acres Mary Olive Thomas Demonstration Forest, located just 5 miles from campus, is used extensively in teaching and extension programs.
+Our 5,400 acre Solon Dixon Forestry Education Center is located near Andalusia, AL and features a campus with state of the art classrooms and dormitories that can house over 80 students.
+This 5,400 acre classroom is used for our summer practicum teaching in forestry and wildlife programs.
 We also use it extensively in natural resource outreach, including ecological restoration of longleaf pine forests.

 Please enjoy learning about us from our website and Facebook page.
 We also invite you to for a campus visit to learn about how our School can help you.